Reinforcing what holds. Restoring what broke. Revealing the structure beneath all belief.

 The Theologic Institute does not replace theology.
 It provides the foundation theology depends on.
 We do not compete with belief.
 We make sure it has the structure to survive.

-Based on Matthew 6:9–13
+Based on the structure found in Matthew 6:9–13

 This is the foundational oath of the Theologic.
 It is not an expression of belief.
 It is a structural position within the Body of Christ.
 It governs how we see, how we speak, and how we carry what we find.